pumken/chemcreator/README.md

 > ⓘ  Parent chains are decided according to the
 > [IUPAC rules](https://en.wikipedia.org/wiki/IUPAC_nomenclature_of_organic_chemistry) on Wikipedia, accessed on March
 > 26, 2023.

+### Miscellaneous

+The F5 key will clear the graph of all atoms and bonds.